 Guest : Hamid Nach, Business Technology Management Professor, University of Quebec at Rimouski

-The world’s is experiencing the impacts of the collision between Information Computer Technologies and Finance, birthing a sector called Fintech.
-Learn the foundations of it in this episode.
+The collision between Information Computer Technologies and Finance birthed a sector called Fintech.
+Learn more about its foundations and the Fintech Ecosystem in this episode.

 “Fintech empowers new business models that create value for customers and allows small companies to compete in an industry that we know has been so far dominated by big financial institutions..”

 Hamid Nach is professor of Business Technology Management at the University of Quebec at Rimouski, campus of Lévis.
 He is the co-founder of Accent Numérique, a Lab focused on digital transformation in organizations and co-founder of FinteQC, the Canadian conference of Fintech and Insurtech.
 Hamid Nach holds a B.Sc in Physics (M5 University, Rabat), a M.Sc. and a Ph.D. in management information systems (UQAM).

 In This Episode

 Market Hunt Season 2E03 Episode transcript

 Market Hunt S02 EP03 – Hamid Nach Transcript

 Thierry Harris: Hi folks, Thierry Harris here.
 In this episode of Market Hunt we are going to learn about Fintech.